 The structure of the training enables you to digest and absorb the information you are given and provides you with the knowledge and skills to confidently go out into the world and actually teach.

 Teaching methods include: lectures, experiential classes, small and large group work, practice teaching time, exercises for learning and discovery, lectures and review of homework.

-Asana sessions are taught by Susannah and Jeff with four fully qualified teachers assisting, providing a ratio of 1 teacher per 8 students.
+Asana sessions are taught by Mimi and Jean with four fully qualified teachers assisting, providing a ratio of 1 teacher per 8 students.

 The 16 core weekend modules cover the following general areas: